Guides to shaping great products

 The company also has a successful B2B model with on-site training for corporate clients.

-AlreadyOn is more of a niche player targeting Norwegian communities and associations.
+AlreadyOn is a niche player targeting Norwegian communities and associations.
 They evolved from a pure enterprise model (sell the product to organization leaders as a single transaction) to a more traditional SaaS business.

 A self-service portal we built for them can be easily customized for any organization, be it a professional association, a political party, or a business entity.